-Presets can be used to reuse Tailwind classes.
+Presets can be used to reuse a set of Tailwind classes.

 To create a preset, add some Tailwind classes to a block and select Create preset from the paint brush icon: